What do we do?

 We use the following guidelines to evaluate each pre-qualification applicant, but additional factors may influence your eligibility.
 Please contact us to discuss your individual circumstances.

 Skills: No construction or carpentry skills necessary.
 You’ll be taught all you need to know along the way.

-Income: Income Qualifications are set per HUD 2020 Area Median Incomes for Carbon County (see above Table).
+Income: Income Qualifications are set per HUD 2021 Area Median Incomes for Carbon County (see table).
 Because many factors determine a household income, you may be eligible even if your income exceeds the maximum.
 Applicants must exhibit steady and verifiable income for at least 1 year and work in the Red Lodge area.

 Credit History & Record: Credit is reviewed and evaluated on a case-by-case basis.
 Free financial counseling sessions are available to support applicants with their credit and homeownership preparation.

 Residency: U.S. citizenship or permanent residency is required.